BorisMolch/pfrontend-temp/content/blog/we-re-helping-launch-the-future-of-ar-at-snapdragon-spaces-berlin.md

 > For me, it’s all about the in-person experience.
 I’m most excited about getting real hands-on demos in a couple of months.
 I’m especially looking forward to trying out PatchXR’s music experience (they let you build entirely new musical instruments and play electronic music in the metaverse).

-Thanks to Humbraum and partners for the opportunity.
+Thanks to hubraum and partners for the opportunity.
 As they put it: "We’re hoping to fuel innovation transfer for these startups, giving participants access to a truly global market and helping them take their idea to the next level."

 Here we are getting the gear for our developer team: